 Other reasons why the autoclave might not reach sterilization temperature include:

-• The steam generator is need of repair.
+• The steam generator is in need of repair.

 • There is a clog in the chamber drain (i.e. check the chamber drain strainer) that is preventing air from escaping the chamber and the steam from reaching the correct pressure and temperature.